smallbasic/smallbasic.github.io/_build/pages/vade_control.markdown

         ...
     next

-The keyword and the subsequent increment (which can be any expression, not necessarily only a variable) are optional; if they're missing, the increment is set to `1`.
-There is no need to add to the keyword the name of the loop variable.[^2]
+The `step` keyword and the subsequent increment `inc` (which can be any expression, not necessarily only a variable) are optional; if they're missing, the increment is set to `1`.
+There is no need to add to the `next` keyword the name of the loop variable.[^2]

-The index loop variable will be set to the initial value , and the code inside the loop executed at least once.
-Upon reaching the corresponding statement, the index is compared to the limit given after the keyword.
-If the index is smaller or equal to , the index is incremented by the , if this is provided, or by `1`), and the loop is traversed once more.
-(If is negative, the situation is obviously reversed.)
+The index loop variable `i` will be set to the initial value `start`, and the code inside the loop executed at least once.
+Upon reaching the corresponding `next` statement, the index is compared to the limit `end` given after the `to` keyword.
+If the index is smaller or equal to `end`, the index is incremented by the `inc`, if this is provided, or by `1`), and the loop is traversed once more.
+(If `inc` is negative, the situation is obviously reversed.)

 This means that to traverse through a complete array (assuming it uses sequential indices only), you must configure your loop like this: